meet-72/oss-audit-24BCE10749/README.md

 ## Author

-Created as part of an Open Source Audit project by Divyam.
+Created as part of an Open Source Audit project by Meet Gupta.

 ---